Maxxie Oliver: Series 1

 In "Tony", he convinces Anwar and Chris to join him on a "big gay night out", but eventually goes to Abigail Stock's party after the night out wasn't what was expected.

 In "Maxxie and Anwar", on a school trip to Russia, Maxxie and his best mate Anwar face issues regarding their status as best friends, with Anwar's faith condemning homosexuality.
-Maxxie indicates he views Anwar as homophobic and hypocritical – as a Muslim, Anwar dislikes gay people but at the same time has pre-marital sex, takes drugs and drinks alcohol.
+Maxxie indicates he views Anwar as homophobic and hypocritical – as a Muslim, Anwar views homosexuality as sinful, but at the same time has pre-marital sex, takes drugs and drinks alcohol.
 Maxxie then swaps rooms with Sid, so he is now sharing a room with Tony Stonem, who tries repeatedly to seduce Maxxie to 'try something new' which Maxxie refuses because of Tony's girlfriend Michelle Richardson.
 After his fight with Anwar (which was somewhat promoted by Tony), he is confronted by a Russian woman, who eventually invites him to her private headquarters to drink vodka after seeing his Neil Diamond t-shirt.
 He gets very drunk and after he tries to save Anwar from a standoff, he tries one more time to heal their friendship.
 In his distraught state he gives into temptation with Tony for means of comfort – and informs Tony that he wasn't good.
 Unknown to them, Michelle has witnessed the entire thing.

 In "Michelle", Tony is seen continuing to flirt with Maxxie, and Michelle subsequently dumps Tony.
 Maxxie is quick to apologise to Michelle for the incident in Russia, and he is upset when she derides him as a "dirty little slut who fucks around with other people's boyfriends".
 Later, racked with guilt over his friends' breakup, Maxxie states in his psychology lesson that it was his fault that Tony ended up giving him head, to quote 'I lost my head and then he [Tony] gave me head', despite the fact that everything that happened had been pushed for and orchestrated by Tony.

-In the series 1 finale, Maxxie calls Anwar to wish him a happy birthday, however, he refuses to attend his party until Anwar tells his parents that Maxxie is gay.
+In the series 1 finale, Maxxie calls Anwar to wish him a happy birthday; however, he refuses to attend his party until Anwar tells his parents that Maxxie is gay.
 Anwar, desperate to see Maxxie, eventually finds him waiting outside, still refusing to go inside.
 Mr. Kharral eventually arrives outside, spotting Maxxie and the two talk until Anwar tells his father that Maxxie is gay.
 Mr. Kharral seemingly ignores Anwar until Maxxie restates it himself.
 Mr. Kharral then explains that there are a lot of things in the world he doesn't understand – particularly homosexuality – but that his faith in Allah means he believes God one day will reveal to him all he does not understand and until then, will treat Maxxie no differently.
 With that, Maxxie and Anwar's friendship is renewed.
 Maxxie and Anwar also back up Chris in the brawl later that night and in the end Maxxie happily ends up in an embrace with one of Chris' attackers who has seemingly fallen for him.